Transcribing Violin and Viola Music for Cello

 The violin repertoire is not just vastly larger than the cello repertoire, it’s also much more melodic and virtuosic, in keeping with the qualities of the violin.
 Playing violin music on the cello doesn’t just extend our repertoire, it also extends both our technique and our melodic musicality, encouraging us to think, feel and play “like a first violin” rather than like a minor accompanying figure normally confined to bass lines but with occasional (and therefore frightening) melodic moments.

-Sometimes it is the composer who makes, or at least allows, the transcription for cello.
-Cesar Franck made his own cello transcription of his gorgeous violin sonata, without modifying either the key or the piano part and Breval published his Violin Sonatas simultaneously and identically for either violin or cello.
-While it was originally thought that Brahms had himself made his adaptation for cello of his G major violin sonata it is now known that this was actually the (very good) work of the brother of the famous cellist Julius Klengel.
+Sometimes it is the composer who makes – or at least allows – the transcription for cello.
+Cesar Franck made his own cello transcription of his momentous violin sonata, without modifying either the key or the piano part and Breval published his Violin Sonatas simultaneously and identically for either violin or cello (and notated always in the treble clef!).
+While it was originally thought that Brahms had himself made his adaptation for cello of his G major violin sonata, it is now known that this was actually the (very good) work of the brother of the famous cellist Julius Klengel.

-At other times it is the music’s publisher who, perhaps in an attempt to sell more copies, publishes violin pieces simultaneously in a (normally identical) version for cello.
-So it was that both Bach’s Sonatas and Partitas for Unaccompanied Violin and Beethoven‘s Violin Sonatas were published also in a version for cello.
+At other times it is the music’s publisher who, perhaps in an attempt to sell more copies, publishes violin pieces simultaneously in a (normally identical) version for cello, simply transposed down by an octave.
+So it was that both Bach’s Sonatas and Partitas for Unaccompanied Violin and Beethoven‘s Violin Sonatas were published also in a contemporary version for cello.
 So there is nothing neither new nor unethical in “stealing” from the violin repertoire.
-In fact, cello technique has improved so much in the last 100 years that what would have been considered difficult for a cellist in the time of Mozart and Beethoven is now expected of any common cellist.
+In fact, cello technique has improved so much in the last 100 years that what would have been considered difficult for a cellist in the time of Mozart and Beethoven is now routinely expected of any common cellist.
 This means that we can often cross the boundary into violin repertoire without too many difficulties, so long as we keep an open mind about the adaptations that might be necessary in order for the pieces to actually sound good on the cello.

-In the case of music in very “flattened keys” this principle is no longer valid.
+We can also make a compromise between the two previous options.
+Instead of transposing our original violin music down by the standard octave-plus-a-fifth or the simple octave, we can also transpose it down by a different (smaller or larger) interval.
+Although we lose all open string equivalences, this can sometimes be a good thing.
+In music that was originally in a difficult key, doing a non-standard transposition down can sometimes make it easier, bringing it into a more comfortable key in which we can actually use more open strings than when doing the more standard transpositions.
+This is certainly the case for music in very “flattened keys”.
 Even with only three flats in the key signature, the violin can’t use its top two open strings, and transposing the key down by a fifth adds one more flat into the key signature, effectively neutralising both of the cello’s top open strings also.
-Therefore, for violin music in keys with two flats or more, a transposition down by a fifth not only brings us no advantage in terms of open-string use, it actually brings concrete disadvantages.
-This is why violin music in the flatter keys that has been transcribed for cello on this website tends to have a smaller transposition, taking us into an easier (sharper) key in which we can, unlike in the original violin version, use our open strings.
-Some examples of this are Bach Sonatas for Violin and Harpsichord Nº 4 and 5 along with Mozart’s Violin Sonatas K378 and K454.
+Therefore, for violin music in keys with two flats or more, a transposition down by a fifth not only brings us no advantage in terms of open-string use, it actually brings us concrete disadvantages.
+This is why violin music in the flatter keys that has been transcribed for cello on this website often has a non-standard (usually smaller) transposition, taking us into an easier (sharper) key in which we can, unlike in the original violin version, use our open strings.
+Some examples of this are Bach Sonatas for Violin and Harpsichord Nº 4 and 5, Mozart’s Violin Sonatas K378 and K454, Telemann’s Third Fantasia and Beethoven’s Romanza in F.

-Not only do we have to choose the most appropriate key for our transcription, we also need to find solutions (adaptations) to problems of register, bowing (and articulation) and double-stops (and chords).
-Let’s look now one by one at these different areas.
+Not only do we have to choose the most appropriate key for our transcriptions but also need to find solutions (adaptations) to various problems of register, fingerings, doublestops/chords and bowing/articulations.
+Let’s look now, one by one, at these different areas.

 1: REGISTER ADAPTATIONS